garrett-sutton/garrett-sutton.github.io/_drafts/hard-parenting.md

 the cleaning process.
 Needing to put her somewhere while I got her situated, I just sat her on the ground in her diaper.
 I was trying to calm her down and figure out what to do next.
-She was exhaused.
-At a point, I was rubbing her back and she laid her head down on my foot and started to fall asleep.
+She was exhausted.
+I was rubbing her back and she laid her head down on my foot and started to fall asleep.
 So I put her in a new sleeper, laid a blanket out on the floor with the hope that she would throw up on that rather than